paramraghavan/cookbook/main_dishes/kung_pao_tofu.md

 * Add tofu to the sauce only at the very end.
 * Don't simmer the tofu in the sauce for several minutes or it will soften.
 * Add peanuts near the end so they stay crunchy.

-## Optional
+* Use the oven method if you want easier cleanup and consistently crisp tofu.

-For a more traditional Kung Pao flavor, add **½–1 tsp crushed Sichuan peppercorns** with the dried chilies.
+* Use the skillet when you want it done faster and slightly richer.
 > use the **oven method** if you want easier cleanup and consistently crisp tofu;
 > use the skillet when you want it done faster.